U.S. Public Health Accompaniment Unit FAQs

 Where is it based?

-Is this a part of Partners In Health or an off-shoot?
+Is the US Public Health Accompaniment Unit a part of Partners In Health or an off-shoot?

 It’s a part of PIH.
 One could think of it as another country site, like Malawi or Peru or Haiti.